christoffermattssonlangseth/oligo-mtDSB/README.md

 | **Metabolic adaptation (Gdf15, Adm)** | 🔺 Medium | 🔺 Medium | 🔺 Medium |
 | **White-matter–specific response** | 🟠 Some | 🟠 Some | 🔴 Strong |

+**Interpretation:**
+- The **hypothalamus** exhibits the most pronounced and multifaceted response—strong glial stress and inflammatory activation accompanied by loss of neuropeptidergic markers (*Hcrt*, *Pmch*).
+- The **thalamus** shows a robust glial ISR/stress pattern but minimal neuronal involvement.
+- The **pallidum + corpus callosum** displays a predominantly **cell-intrinsic oligodendrocyte stress response**, characteristic of white-matter regions.

 ---

-**Interpretation:**
-- The **hypothalamus** exhibits the most pronounced and multifaceted response — strong glial stress and inflammatory activation, accompanied by loss of neuropeptidergic markers (*Hcrt*, *Pmch*).
-- The **thalamus** shows a robust glial ISR/stress pattern but little neuronal involvement.
-- The **pallidum + corpus callosum** displays a predominantly **cell-intrinsic oligodendrocyte stress response** typical of white-matter regions.
+### 🧠 Summary of mechanistic insight

+Together, these data indicate that **mtDNA damage in oligodendrocytes activates an integrated ISR^mt–UPRmt axis coupled to a mitokine-like secretome**, dominated by *Gdf15* and *Adm*.
+This secretory program likely acts in a **paracrine manner**, modulating astrocyte and microglial states, and may represent a CNS-specific adaptation of mitochondrial stress signaling that links **oligodendrocyte mitochondrial dysfunction to broader neuroinflammatory remodeling**.
 ---